Adversarial Prefetch: New Cross-Core Cache Side Channel Attacks: Background

-\textbf{Cache Coherence.} In multi-core systems, a cache line could be present in multiple private caches due to the data sharing among processes.
-A cache coherence protocol is required to handle the data consistency among the copies of a cache line in different private caches.
-Most modern x86 processors use variants of the MESI cache coherence protocol~\cite{intel_mesi, amd_mesi}.
-Here we use inclusive cache as an example to introduce MESI protocol.
-On non-inclusive cache the protocol is the same other than that a cache line in a private cache might not be present in the LLC.
-With MESI, there are are four potential states for a cache line in a private cache (and also in the LLC for inclusive cache): \begin{itemize}
+Most modern x86 processors use variants of the MESI coherence protocol~\cite{intel_mesi, amd_mesi}.
+In the rest of this section, we use inclusive cache as an example to introduce MESI.
+For non-inclusive caches, the protocol is essentially the same, except that a cache line in a private cache might not be present in the LLC.
+With MESI, there are four possible states of a private cache line: \begin{itemize}

-\item \textit{\textbf{Modified (M)}}, in which the cache line is only present in one private cache and is dirty, i.e. the copy of this cache line in LLC contains stale data, as shown in Figure~\ref{mesi}(a).
-In addition, when a cache line in a private cache is in M state, the current core has read/write permission on this cache line. \item \textit{\textbf{Exclusive (E)}}, in which the cache line is only present in one private cache, and is clean (Figure~\ref{mesi}(b)).
-The current core can read/write this cache line; however, a write operation will change the state of this cache line to M. \item \textit{\textbf{Shared (S)}}, in which the cache line is present in one or more private caches and is clean, i.e. the data of this cache line's copies in private caches all match the data in the LLC.
-The current core can only read this cache line (Figure~\ref{mesi}(c)).
+\item \textit{\textbf{Modified (M)}}, in which the cache line is only present in one private cache and is dirty, i.e., the copy of this cache line in the LLC contains stale data (Figure~\ref{mesi}(a)).
+Additionally, when a private cache line is in M state, the current owner core has read/write permission for it. \item \textit{\textbf{Shared (S)}}, in which the cache line is present in one or more private caches and is clean, i.e., the data of this cache line matches all other copies (both in other private caches and the LLC).
+The current core can only read this cache line (Figure~\ref{mesi}(b)). \item \textit{\textbf{Exclusive (E)}}, in which the cache line is only present in one private cache, and is clean (Figure~\ref{mesi}(c)).
+The current core can read/write this cache line; however, a write operation will change the state of this cache line to M.